oresttokovenko/oresttokovenko.github.io/_posts/2021-12-12-creating-sql-commands-using-python.markdown

 {% endhighlight %}

-Now we can apply the function to create the column, allowing us to loop through the dataframe using an if clause, print a SQL statement for each row that is flagged by the `1`
+We can now apply the function to create the column, allowing us to loop through the dataframe using an if clause, print a SQL statement for each row that is flagged by the `1`

 {% highlight python %}